 The curriculum of the 42-credit Master of Public Administration degree is divided into core subjects, area of specialization, and an internship and writing requirement.
-Areas of specialization include state and local management, financial management, organizational leadership, community development and nonprofit leadership, and health policy and management.
-However, with the guidance of their advisor and program director approval, students may design their own area of specialization.
-The core curriculum deals with ideas and concepts related to public administration, human services management, public financial management, management decision making, organizational theory and administration, public economics.
-Students must meet the program's statistics and information technology requirement.
+Areas of specialization include state and local management, financial management, organizational leadership, community development and nonprofit leadership, health policy and management.
+The core curriculum deals with ideas and concepts related to public administration, human services management, public financial management, management decision making, organizational theory and administration, public economics, and public management statistics.
 All M.P.A. candidates are expected to complete an internship (unless it is waived by the Internship Coordinator and the M.P.A.
-Director) and to prepare and defend an analytical paper.
+Director) and to prepare and defend an analytical paper which is ordinarily based on the internship experience.
 Typical internships are in local, regional, and state agencies, in community organizations, in nonprofit institutions, and as assistants to public officials in the state and region.
 Upon approval of the faculty, students may pursue a thesis in lieu of an internship.